Thrift store chic: Sustainability

-While the previous motive for shopping at thrift stores among consumers were budget and necessity, sustainability is the new reason most consumers shop at thrift stores.
-The National Association of Retail and Thrift Shops has attributed the favorability of thrift shops has increased due to awareness of the need for waste reduction and environmental impact.
+While the previous motive for shopping at thrift stores among consumers was budget and necessity, sustainability is the new reason most consumers shop at thrift stores.
+The National Association of Retail and Thrift Shops has attributed the increase in favorability of thrift shops to awareness of the need for waste reduction and environmental impact.
 They have also credited generation-z for popularizing thrift shopping as a sustainability effort.
 Other sustainability methods surrounding thrifted clothing, and clothing in general, include clothes swapping, renting clothing pieces, using old clothes as cleaning rags, and recycling clothes.
 Over 60 percent of Gen Z shoppers look for secondhand options before purchasing new items, and they are motivated by sustainability as well as personal expression.